We receive advertising fees from the brands we review that affect ranking.

 What are the limitations of HubSpot starter customer platform?

-The main guardrails on the Starter tier are the 1,000 marketing contact cap, the lack of automated lead scoring, no A/B testing, and a 50-workflow ceiling.
+The main guardrails on the Starter tier are the 1,000 marketing contact cap, the lack of automated lead scoring, the absence of A/B testing, and a 50-workflow ceiling.
 You also won’t get custom objects or granular “team permissions” (everyone mostly sees everything).

 After six months of living in the system, here is my honest “buyer beware” list: